reubenjohn/MicroCosmos/README.md

    - ~~Mass by substance~~
    - Cost of sensor is proportional to range
    - Cost of sensor is proportional to number of substances
- - Ability for cells to sense obstacles
+ - Ability for cells to sense obstacles like walls
  - Bigger brains
  - Egg laying
  - Saprotrophs